-Do you know a foster child who is likely to receive nothing or almost nothing for his/her birthday?
+Do you know a foster child who is likely to receive nothing or almost nothing for their birthday?
 The Coalition has a resource that can help – the Birthday Buddy program!

-Through this program, generous individuals in the St. Louis community offer to become a Birthday Buddy and purchase birthday gifts for a child in foster care.
+Through this program, generous individuals in the St. Louis community offer to become a Birthday Buddy and donate $75 or $100 so we can purchase gifts for kids.
+Children 12 and under receive $75 worth of gifts, and kids 13 and older receive $100 worth of gifts.
 Foster parents/case managers must complete a Birthday Buddy application, providing the Coalition with general information about the child and birthday present ideas, which will be posted on our website.
-If a child is matched with a donating Birthday Buddy, the foster parent/case manager must pick up the birthday presents at our Birthday Buddy Co-Coordinator’s home in Kirkwood, Missouri or Bethalto, Illinois.
+When a child’s birthday buddy wish is granted, the Coalition will purchase the gifts online and have them sent straight to your home!

-For a foster parent/case manager to enroll his/her foster child in the “Birthday Buddy” program:
+For a foster parent/case manager to enroll their foster child in the “Birthday Buddy” program:

 - The foster parent/case manager must complete and submit the application below.

 - The child MUST currently be in foster care (not adopted or guardianship).

 - The foster child must be likely to receive nothing or almost nothing for their birthday.

 - Applications must be submitted at least one month prior to the child’s birthday.